mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

 ## Animations

 Animations may cause performance issues depending on the power of your machine.
-If you notice any issues, you can simply delete the animation section from the stylesheet (only on Canary version for now).
+If you notice any issues, you can simply delete the animation section from the stylesheet.

 ## Preview